brian-tex/AboutMe/pages/docker/docker-training/create-a-docker-image.md

 ---
 layout: page
-title: Creating Docker Images
+title: Docker Images
-subtitle: How do you do it?
+subtitle: How do you create one?
 readtime: true
 ---
 ## Image Creation Using a Dockerfile